 California man offers truck, kidney to anyone who can help save dying wife

-A California man has offered up his truck, a trailer and even a kidney in the hopes that someone would be able to save his wife’s life.
+A California man offered up his prized possessions, including a kidney, in the hopes that someone would be able to save his wife’s life.

+In the post, he added a postscript that said he has “good kidneys” and would also be willing to “throw in one.”
+For anyone who can help his wife, that offer still stands, he said.

-Verlon Robinson, 55, has been married to Marie Robinson for 25 years, he told Fox News on Tuesday.
-About three years ago, Marie Robinson’s doctor noticed some spots on her chest.
+Robinson, 55, has been married to Marie for 25 years, he told Fox News on Tuesday.
+About three years ago, Marie’s doctor noticed some spots on her chest.
 After some tests, she was diagnosed with cirrhosis of the liver.

 Cirrhosis can occur when a liver is damaged, forming scar tissue, according to the Mayo Clinic.
 But the more scar tissue that forms, the less functional a liver becomes.

-Marie and Verlon Robinson often travel from their home in Sanger, California, to San Francisco -- more than three hours away -- for doctors' appointments and tests.
-Marie Robinson, who is also diabetic and has recently lost about 70 pounds, is on a transplant list, but she isn’t high enough to receive a liver from on organ donor who has died yet, her husband said.
+Marie and Robinson often travel from their home in Sanger, California, to San Francisco -- more than three hours away -- for doctors' appointments and tests.
+Marie, who is also diabetic and has recently lost about 70 pounds, is on a transplant list, but she isn’t high enough to receive a liver from on organ donor who has died yet, her husband said.

-Verlon Robinson said he’s been fielding messages left and right ever since KMPH-TV picked up his Facebook post, and it began to go viral.
+Robinson said he’s been fielding messages left and right ever since his Facebook post began to go viral.
 Some people have applied to see if they can donate; others share messages of encouragement or advice.
-Many have said they would not take his truck if they are a match.
+Many said they would not have taken his truck if they are a match.

+“I just love my wife.
+If I could take her place, I would.”

-For now, Marie Robinson, 61, sleeps in a hospital bed in their home with her husband right beside her in a recliner.
-And despite her health battles, she’s still smiling, Verlon Robinson said.
+For now, Marie, 61, sleeps in a hospital bed in their home with her husband right beside her in a recliner.
+And despite her health battles, she’s still smiling, Robinson said.

 “She wants to live, and I see her going through all this, and it breaks my heart,” he said.